skjolber/3d-bin-container-packing/README.md

  * fairly good use of container space,
  * brute-force support for low number of boxes

-So while the algorithm will not produce the theoretically optimal result (which is NP-hard), its reasonable simplicity means that in many cases it would be possible to stack the resulting container for a human without instructions.
+So while the algorithm will not produce the theoretically optimal result (which has an O(n<sup>2</sup>) complexity), its reasonable simplicity means that in many cases it would be possible to stack the resulting container for a human without instructions.

 In short, the library provides a service which is  __usually good enough, in time and reasonably user-friendly__ ;-)